mhuot/hl7-eh-fab/README.md

 ## Microsoft Fabric Setup

-After deploying infrastructure, configure Fabric to ingest HL7 messages.
+After deploying infrastructure, configure Fabric to ingest HL7 messages using **Eventstream** with a managed private endpoint.

+> **Note**: Eventstream with MPE is the recommended approach for connecting to Event Hubs with private networking.
+Direct Eventhouse-to-Event Hub connections with MPE have known limitations.

 ### Step 1: Create Fabric Workspace